SQL CASE WHEN Multiple Conditions Guide

 END AS review_action

--- Negative balance OR suspended status: same action needed
+-- Closed OR suspended status: same action needed

--- Low balance OR inactive for 90 days: same review tierNested CASE Expressions
+-- Inactive OR signed up before 2020: same review tierNested CASE Expressions

 A CASE expression can appear inside another CASE expression.
 The outer CASE handles the first decision.
 The inner CASE refines the result based on additional criteria.
 This pattern is useful when the logic has a natural hierarchy: first determine the category, then within that category determine the subcategory.
 Keep nesting to two levels maximum; deeper nesting becomes unreadable.

--- Tiered pricing based on customer type and volume
+-- Tiered pricing based on account type and volume

 SELECT